Healthy Habits For Mental Health

 Now that you’ve taken a few deep breaths, you are ready to increase your inner peace.
 These next tips help you decrease your anxiety and connect to more calm.

 Social Media Distancing

 In light of the social distancing rhetoric, I want to add some social media distancing.
 Because of the constant stream of news and information, it makes it difficult to think of anything else.
 However, you want to have boundaries in place to help protect your mind from the toll this can take on your mental health.
 One tip is to put your phone on silent and set a timer.
-The timer amount is up to you, whether you set it for 10 minutes or an hour.
+The timer length is up to you, whether you set it for 10 minutes or an hour.
 Any amount of time where you are not checking your phone will help.
 Now go do something that isn’t technology related!

-**Side note: if you are currently worried about an emergency, let those people know that you will have your phone on vibrate for the next x amount of time.
-You can also tell them in case of emergency to ring you 3 times in a row so that it alerts you to break your social media distancing and address the situation.
+**Side note: if you are currently worried about an emergency, let those people know that you will have your phone on vibrate for the next “x” amount of time.
+You can also tell them, in case of emergency, to ring you 3 times in a row so that it alerts you to break your social media distancing and address the situation.
 Getting off technology is a great way to reset your mind.

 Boredom Buster (Non-Technology)

 Now that you’ve taken a break from technology, you may wonder how to keep yourself from getting bored!
 Break out a board game or a deck of cards.
 If you have friends or family around, you can play a game!
 If you are alone, you can build a house of cards or work on your shuffling technique.